 Another thing to keep in mind is that state awards are not large enough to support extensive or lengthy research projects.
 In fact, vis-à-vis federal grants, state grants are really tiny.
 Nonetheless, they are easy to obtain.
 You have a better chance of securing a state grant because here the grant application load is far less than that of the federal level.

 To summarize the points of securing a grant funding opportunity at the state level, you should:

-- Keep checking the state government’s website – to get a listing of all state’s grants.
+- Keep checking the state government’s website – to get a listing of all state grants.
 For example, if you are in Washington, the website is https://access.wa.gov/.
-In case you do not know the direct link of the state website, use Google or Yahoo search.
+In case you do not know the direct link to the state website, use Google or Yahoo search.
 It is easy, should not take more than a few seconds before you land on the accurate link.

-- Stay in touch with the state agency – by contacting the staff from time to time enquiring about legislative funding mandates.
+- Stay in touch with the state agency – by contacting the staff from time to time inquiring about legislative funding mandates.